-FOR IMMEDIATE RELEASE: July XX, 2000
+FOR IMMEDIATE RELEASE: Thursday, July 13, 2000

-LONDON – Enron Broadband Services (EBS), a wholly owned subsidiary of Enron Corp., today announced the introduction of its wholesale bandwidth products and application services in Europe. .
-Enron has appointed Stephen Elliott as president of Enron Broadband Services’ European operations, which will be based in London and initially have a staff of approximately 40 employees..
+LONDON – Enron Broadband Services (EBS), a wholly owned subsidiary of Enron Corp., announced today it will introduce its wholesale bandwidth products and broadband application services in Europe.
+In addition, Enron has appointed Steven Elliott as president of Enron Broadband Services’ European operation, which will be based in London and will initially have approximately 50 employees.

-Enron has extended the reach of its long-haul broadband communications platform, the Enron Intelligent Network , into Europe, enabling European businesses and Internet content and service providers (is this who we are targeting?) to improve the end-to-end delivery of broadband content.
+Enron has extended the reach of its long-haul broadband communications platform, the Enron Intelligent Network , into Europe, enabling businesses and Internet content and service providers to improve the end-to-end delivery of broadband content.

-Enron is introducing new applications services to these markets, including the transport of rich media and streaming video to the desktop at high speeds with guaranteed high quality of service (QoS).
-The Enron Network recently provided webcast coverage of the Wimbledon Championships, via the Wimbledon channel, delivering why megabytes versus eyeballs?
-Too small?
-More than 600,000 megabytes of streamed content to desktops in 99 countries.
+Enron is offering new applications services to the European market, including the transport of rich media and streaming video to the desktop at high speeds with guaranteed high quality of service (QoS).
+The Enron Intelligent Network recently provided webcast coverage of the Wimbledon Championships, via the Wimbledon channel, delivering more than 600,000 streams to viewers in 99 countries.

-“While our broadband service offerings remain constant, we are tailoring our solutions for the unique needs of our European customers.
-Enron already maintains significant business interests and assets in Europe, and we will be well positioned to offer valuable solutions to our customers here,” said EBS Chairman and CEO Joe Hirko. .
-“The European market is progressive in its approach and receptivity to the Internet , and is a logical early step in our global broadband expansion plans.”
+“The European market is progressive in its approach and receptivity to the Internet and is a logical step in our global broadband expansion plans,” said Joe Hirko, chairman and CEO of Enron Broadband Services.
+“While our service offerings resemble those in the U.S., we are tailoring our solutions to the unique needs of our European customers.
+By leveraging Enron’s existing presence in Europe, we will be well positioned to provide valuable services to customers there.”

-Enron is also offering bandwidth trading and intermediation services in the region. .
+Enron is also offering bandwidth capacity trading and intermediation services in the region.
 Enron has installed and is testing a pooling point in London to facilitate bandwidth trading inter-continentally between the United States and Europe.
-Pooling points provide the physical interconnectivity between bandwidth trading principals Enron is evaluating sites for pooling point deployment in Amsterdam, Frankfurt and Paris , which are scheduled for completion by Spring 2001.
+Pooling points provide the physical interconnectivity between bandwidth trading principals.
+Enron is evaluating sites for pooling point deployment in Amsterdam, Frankfurt and Paris , which is scheduled to be completed by spring 2001.
 Enron expects to have 13 pooling points in operation in major U.S. cities by the end of 2000.

 About Enron Broadband Services